saviocmc/chromefox-theme/README.md

 ## How to use it

-A compiled version is provided in the *release* tab.
+A compiled version of the theme is provided in the [release](https://github.com/saviocmc/chromefox-theme/releases) tab.
-Download the file **chromefox-theme-v?-r?.crx** from the latest release.
+Download the file with the extension *.crx* from the latest release.
 After that, drag and drop the file from your file manager to your browser.
 That should do it.

-If you want to tweet and play around with it, just download the project.
+If you want to tweak and play around with it, [download](https://github.com/saviocmc/chromefox-theme/archive/master.zip) the project.
 Just the *manifest.json* file and the *images* folder are really important.
 To use the theme open a new tab in your browser with the address *chrome://extensions* and click on *Load unpacked extension...* and select the directory with the theme files.